UNCG-DAISY/Instagrain/hardware/v3/README.md

-# BOM v2
+# BOM v3

-Full List of Materials can be found on the [`BOMv2.csv`](./BOMv2.csv)
+Full List of Materials can be found on the BOMv3 (coming soon)

 ---
 ### Major Components

-- Most of the major Components can be ordered from our Adafruit wishlist http://www.adafruit.com/wishlists/543790 additionally there is Digikey links available in the [`BOMv2.csv`](./BOMv2.csv)
+- Most of the major Components can be ordered from our Adafruit wishlist http://www.adafruit.com/wishlists/543790 additionally there is Digikey links available in the [`BOMv3.csv`]
   - The Google Coral can be found at https://coral.ai/products/accelerator
   - The recommended microSD card can be bought on Amazon https://www.amazon.com/SanDisk-Extreme-microSDHC-UHS-3-SDSQXAF-032G-GN6MA/dp/B06XWMQ81P/
   - Due to chip shortages in 2021 and 2022, the Raspberry Pi 4 may not be available on Adafruit
 - There are two STEP files that can be sent to Polycase* to order the custom-designed, CNC-machined camera housing (expect 1 to 3 week lead time).
 Polycase should alread have the "setup" complete, which reduces the overall unit cost.
-  - WQ-57C_LID.stp
+  - WQ-50_BODY.step
-  - WQ-57_Body.stp
+  - WQ-50_LID.stp

 *Instructions for sending requests for custom CNC-machined parts are available at https://www.polycase.com/customized-enclosures